 C++ Example for Member Function Outside the Class

-Let us take an example to illustrate the member function outside the class.
+Let's consider an example to demonstrate defining a member function outside the class.

 Example